razvantomegea/movin-contracts/Whitepaper.md

 - Premium status automatically expires after the subscription period ends
 - Premium status can be renewed by making another payment
 - Users can check their premium status, amount paid, and expiration time
+- The tokens paid for the subscription are burnt

 ### 5. Referral System